 Contribute More to Your Retirement Fund

 If your employer offers 401(k) matching, take advantage of this free money to make your balance grow faster.
-To help yourself contribute more this year, set up automatic contributions up to the maximum limit ($19,000 in 2019).
+To help yourself contribute more this year, set up automatic contributions up to the maximum limit.
 If you’re self-employed, or your company doesn’t offer a 401(k), you can open an IRA.